PyThaiNLP/pythainlp/README.md

 - Read out number to Thai words (`bahttext`, `num_to_thaiword`)
 - Thai datetime formatting (`thai_strftime`)
 - Thai-English keyboard misswitched fix (`eng_to_thai`, `thai_to_eng`)
+- Command-line interface for basic functions, like tokenization and pos tagging (run `thainlp` in your shell)
 - and much more - see examples in [tutorials](https://www.thainlp.org/pythainlp/tutorials/).